In a medium bowl, whisk the egg yolks and ¼ cup brown sugar until combined.

-Pour the mixture through a fine mesh strainer into a clean container.
-Set the container in an ice-water bath, and use a clean spatula to stir the base occasionally until cooled.
-Remove the container from the ice water bath, cover tightly, and refrigerate for two hours or overnight.
+Pour the mixture through a fine mesh strainer into a zip top food storage bag.
+Seal the bag and place it in an ice-water bath, moving it around occasionally until cooled.
+Remove the container from the ice water bath and refrigerate for two hours or overnight.

-Once the base is chilled, freeze in an ice cream machine according to manufacturer’s instructions.
+Once the base is chilled, freeze in an ice cream maker according to manufacturer’s instructions.

 Homemade ice cream will stay good for about 1 week but is best enjoyed within a few days.